Marker Logo

 in these topic lists: Industry & CommerceRailroads & Streetcars.
 A significant historical year for this entry is 1900.

 Location.
 37° 47.664′ N, 122° 16.209′ W. Marker is in Oakland, California, in Alameda County.
 It is in the Waterfront Warehouse District.
-Marker is at the intersection of 3rd Street and Jackson Street, on the right when traveling east on 3rd Street.
+It is at the intersection of 3rd Street and Jackson Street, on the right when traveling east on 3rd Street.
 The marker is atop an orange and black metal trash can at the street corner.
 Touch for map.
 Marker is in this post office area: Oakland CA 94607, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-W.P.
+At least 8 other markers are within walking distance of this marker: W.P.
 Fuller and Co.
 Warehouse (a few steps from this marker); Former Safeway Headquarters (about 300 feet away, measured in a direct line); Safeway Stores Corporate Headquarters (about 300 feet away); Prime Smoked Meats (about 400 feet away); S&W Fine Foods Warehouse (about 400 feet away); Oakland’s Waterfront Warehouse District (about 400 feet away); Autocar Sales & Service Co. (about 400 feet away); C.L.
 Greeno Pacific Coast Headquarters (about 500 feet away).
 Touch for a list and map of all markers in Oakland.

 More about this marker.
 The Waterfront Warehouse District has special covered trash cans on street corners, with historical markers atop the covers.